-For each behavior that warrants administrative action, that administrator will meet with the student to discuss the behavior, assign consequence, and call the parent to inform them of the behavior and consequence.
+Boonton High School believes in restorative justice practices - focused on building relationships, social and emotional learning, and conflict resolution - to address negative student behavior.
+However, for each behavior that warrants administrative action, an administrator will meet with the student to discuss the behavior, assign consequence, and call the parent to inform them of the behavior and consequence.